 In driving, there are laws designed to protect everyone.
 After a car crash, police officers investigate the crash to determine if someone involved violated any of those laws.
 Generally, this helps determine who was wrong and caused the crash.

-In premises liability, there are few laws that apply and, generally, these events are not investigated by the police.
+In premises liability, few laws apply, and, generally, these events are not investigated by the police.
 Instead, as the victim, you have the “Burden of Proof.”
 You must prove the property owner failed to exercise reasonable care to prevent injuries.
 You might prove the property owner knew of a dangerous condition and failed to act as a reasonable person (to either warn or correct the dangerous condition), or you might prove the property owner was neglectful.
 Either way, because there is no police investigation, you will need to prove liability with evidence such as pictures, witnesses, or video.

 Second: Along with negligence, to pursue a premises liability claim you also need damages.
-Damages are, “…losses suffered by the injured party” including medical expenses to treat the injuries, pain, suffering, disfigurement, and lost wages.
+Damages are “…losses suffered by the injured party” including medical expenses to treat the injuries, pain, suffering, disfigurement, and lost wages.
 The damages must be caused by the injurious event to be included in your claim.
 Without injuries, or damages, a premises liability claim with fail.

 As the victim of a fall, you must show that the property owner, or person responsible for the property, knew of a dangerous condition and failed to either warn or correct it.
 The fact that you fell is not enough.
-You need to show someone else is at fault for your fall.
-You have the burden of proof.
-To satisfy this burden, you must present evidence that supports your claim.
+You need to show someone else owed you a duty of care and violated that duty.
+You must then establish their violation of the duty of care is what caused you to fall.

 It is normal to feel embarrassed after a fall.
 Your natural intuition is to stand up and deflect some of the attention away from you.
 You might even feel compelled to leave the property without speaking to someone.
 This makes it difficult to prove that the incident even occurred.
 An unfortunate common belief is that when something occurs on another’s property, you have a “Clear cut” or a “Slam dunk” case.
 You need evidence if you want to hold the property owner accountable.